 MEDTRONIC (MDT) Tab¶

-- Last Bolus: When last bolus was given.
+- Last Bolus: How long ago the last succesful bolus was delivered.

-- Base Basal Rate: This is the base basal rate that runs on pump at this hour.
+- Base Basal Rate: This is the base basal rate that runs on pump at this hour in your active Profile.

 - Reservoir: How much insulin is in reservoir (updated at least every hour).

 - Errors: Error string if there is problem (mostly shows if there is error in configuration).

 At the bottom of the screen there are three buttons:

 - Refresh is for refreshing the current status of the pump.
 This should only be used if the connection was lost for a sustained period as this will require a full data refresh (retrieve history, get/set time, get profile, get battery status, etc).

 - Pump History: Shows pump history (see below)

 - RL Stats: Show RL Stats (see below)

 Pump history is retrieved every 5 minutes and stored locally.
 Only the previous 24 hours worth of history is stored.
 The allows for a convinient way to see pump behaviour should that be required.
 The only items stored are those relevenant to AndroidAPS and will not inlcude a configuration function that has no relevance.